The Lovesac Company (LOVE) CEO Shawn Nelson on Q4 2020 Results - Earnings Call Transcript

 Brian Nagel

 That's really helpful.
-Then the second question I have this may be a simple, relatively similar number question but as we think about just the cash flow dynamics of the business you said in your prepared comments that we basically mentioned towards cash neutrals which again is quite impressive.
+Then the second question I have this may be a simple, relatively simpler number question but as we think about just the cash flow dynamics of the business you said in your prepared comments that we basically mentioned towards cash neutrals which again is quite impressive.
 How should we think about just the inventory needs of the business?
-You came into the year relatively heavy inventory.
-Shawn you commented a lot that there's very little [might be] variable risk of the inventory but how much can you service a burn that inventory down as a source of cash to continue to run the business?
+You came into the year relatively heavy on inventory.
+Shawn you commented a lot that there's very little [and I agree] [ph] very little risk of the inventory but how much can you [indiscernible] burn that inventory down as a source of cash to continue to run the business?

 Jack Krause

 In general we have great relationships with our vendors and Shawn obviously has amazing relationships over 15 years long.
-So I think they had they give us an amazing ability to flex and have been very open with us and discussions about our need to flex as we build up to a recovery period and also flex in terms of payment terms and I'll leave Shawn and Donna to add additional details.
+So I think they had they give us an amazing ability to flex and have been very open with us in discussions about our need to flex as we build up to a recovery period and also flex in terms of payment terms and I'll leave Shawn and Donna to add additional details.

 Shawn Nelson

-I would just add to that remark that we do view inventory as a key asset of the business in just as we would view cash and our ability to maintain inventory level that will allow this business to flex as Jack said because clearly going into this closure of 91 showrooms didn't know exactly what to expect out of the business and so the last thing we wanted to do was put ourselves in an inventory shortfall and so we feel good about the inventory levels as they stand now.
-We do intend to manage it very tightly, very closely and we do intend to take advantage of the terms that we've come to expect from our overseas suppliers which then can allow us to, one, be in a position to exit this pullback as it were at some point with significant velocity we hope and two, as you said it's actually a hedge as we see it against any further disruption as we're able to turn it and we proven that we've been able to turn that inventory into cash.
+I would just add to that remark that we do view inventory as a key asset of the business just as we would view cash and our ability to maintain inventory level that will allow this business to flex as Jack said because clearly going into this closure of 91 showrooms didn't know exactly what to expect out of the business and so the last thing we wanted to do was put ourselves in an inventory shortfall and so we feel good about the inventory levels as they stand now.
+We do intend to manage it very tightly, very closely and we do intend to take advantage of the terms that we've come to expect from our overseas suppliers which then can allow us to, one, be in a position to exit this pullback as it were at some point with significant velocity we hope, and two, as you said it's actually a hedge as we see it against any further disruption as we're able to turn it and we proven that we've been able to turn that inventory into cash.
 And so specifically I don't know Donna what you would have to add to the cash side of that equation.

 Donna Dellomo

 Yes.
 I would just add that our inventory purchases are only committed about 90 days out with our inventory vendors.
-To Shawn's point, okay we give that long-range forecast our commitments for 90 days out, our vendors are super flexible with us.
+To Shawn's point, although we give that long-range forecast our commitment is for 90 days out, our vendors are super flexible with us.
 We've had the ability to build some nice safety stock over the last couple of years which would give us anywhere between 12 to 16 weeks of, I will say added inventory.
 So we do have a lot of flexibility with inventory purchases being the largest cash spend that we have on an annual basis.
 If the need be we have a lot of flexibility on bringing those purchases back without risking the inventory levels to be there when we are able to ramp the business back up again and open up the showrooms.
 So I think we're in a really good inventory position as well as great vendor relationships.

 Jack Krause

-Great and one other thing to add which is then sort of late-breaking for us as you put into perspective and Shawn has mentioned this many times.
+Great, and one other thing to add which is then sort of late-breaking for us as you put into perspective and Shawn has mentioned this many times.
 Our inventory is basically evergreen.
 We have a core inventory business.
 So a huge benefit for us relative to some other companies is that we're not worrying about what happened to the spring inventory during this period.
 We know where it's going to go.
 It's going to go to fall inventory and the other thing that I think is very important to say is that as we've had this dramatic shift towards the e-com business the e-com business has basically covered the company's mix, the way the company was performing before.

 So one of the fears we had as we went into this would we see dramatic mix changes away from our key platform Sactionals and we have not seen it at all, in fact Sactionals have dramatically increased online obviously on e-commerce.
 So we're actually in a place where we're seeing mixes similar to what original planned and we have inventory that will last a long time.
 So we feel confident about that being an advantage as well.